 Rheumatoid arthritis and osteoarthritis, including flare-ups of chronic disease:

-Suggested Dosage: 1200 mg-3200 mg daily (300 mg qid; 400 mg, 600 mg or 800 mg tid or qid).
+Suggested Dosage: 1200 mg to 3200 mg daily (400 mg, 600 mg or 800 mg tid or qid).
 Individual patients may show a better response to 3200 mg daily, as compared with 2400 mg, although in well-controlled clinical trials patients on 3200 mg did not show a better mean response in terms of efficacy.

 The dose should be tailored to each patient, and may be lowered or raised depending on the severity of symptoms either at time of initiating drug therapy or as the patient responds or fails to respond.

 The smallest dose of ibuprofen tablets that yields acceptable control should be employed.
-A linear blood level dose-response relationship exists with single doses up to 8 00 mg (See CLINICAL PHARMACOLOGY for effects of food on rate of absorption).
+A linear blood level dose-response relationship exists with single doses up to 800 mg [See CLINICAL PHARMACOLOGY for effects of food on rate of absorption].

 In chronic conditions, a therapeutic response to therapy with ibuprofen tablets is sometimes seen in a few days to a week but most often is observed by two weeks.
 After a satisfactory response has been achieved, the patient's dose should be reviewed and adjusted as required.